-The couples that hire us for wedding planning services feel the same way, but in past years having a green wedding meant spending more money to get there.
+In past years, having a green wedding meant spending more money to get there.
 Luckily, as the sustainable movement has grown, there are easier ways to accomplish having a fantastic wedding without breaking the bank.
 Here are our favorite ideas!

 Reduce the Guest List

 Let’s start out with the one that couples often find the most challenging, reducing the guest list.
 While this can be a hard conversation to have, consider this: the fewer people you have at your wedding, the more time you get to spend with people that matter.
 You don’t have to invite everyone in your office, your mother’s fourth cousins or even college friends you haven’t seen in years.
 One easy way to do this is the “Five Year Rule.”
 If they are not immediate family and you haven’t seen them in five years, you do not have to invite them to your wedding.